 Including a measure of suitability of the commonly used testing approaches regarding PBT assessment for different substance classes might help prioritize the ones that need special attention and develop methods of addressing potentially new pathways.
 This measure could be based on a “proximity” of commonly measured physico-chemical properties, structural features etc. for the substances it was developed for and commonly used, to the physico-chemical properties of the substance in question.
 A concept for “proximity” is still to be developed and validated.

 The uncertainty of the “PBT-ness” of a substance might also be used in order to prioritize substances for monitoring, for the case they behave as PBTs but their properties might not be captured by commonly used approaches.
 In this context, it could be also useful deriving a category of “potentially hazardous” substances, having properties where there is a lack of knowledge about their behaviour in the environment.
 An example would be superhydrophobic substances, where the analytical possibilities are limited and clear conclusion on PBT is not possible due to analytical challenges.
 Also, “continuously present” substances identified by non-target screening could be termed potentially “P”.
-This also leads to leads to a lack of quality data for establishing and validating QSARs.
+This also leads to a lack of quality data for establishing and validating QSARs.
 Precautionary measures should be taken avoiding the release of those substances to the environment, as they are potentially not only P or B but a combination of those.
 Even though uptake might be limited or slow, so will be the case for elimination, which leads to a potential for bioaccumulation, especially if an uptake pathway is overlooked by standard testing procedures.

 As summarized in a recent review, bioaccumulation is not fully understood where it goes beyond lipid-driven bioaccumulation for neutral organic chemicals, e.g. protein sorption or bioaccumulation of polar substances (Schlechtriem et al. 2015).
 Neither regulatory criteria can be derived yet, nor a reliable set of properties or standard analytical procedures for identification.
-We propose developing a group of “P and potentially B” substances, defining protective trigger values where available such as ionic speciation at environmental pH, log Koa/Kow trigger for terrestrial bioaccumulation, known experimental difficulties with BCF studies (i.e. log Kow > 7.8).
+We propose developing a group of “P and potentially B” substances, defining protective trigger values, where available, such as ionic speciation at environmental pH, log Koa/Kow trigger for terrestrial bioaccumulation, known experimental difficulties with BCF studies (i.e. log Kow > 7.8).
 Preventive measures limiting release as well as putting those substances on a “watch-list” for monitoring could be possible.

 Besides the combination of persistence and bioaccumulation, also the combination persistence and mobility is of concern.
 A wide spread distribution of a chemical can lead to unpredictable effects in sensitive environments far away from sources, leading to an irreversible and widespread pollution.
 Discharge of mobile substances into mobile compartments is to be avoided.